Code-Institute-Submissions/pagioro-third-project_MayResub/README.md

 # Census Survey

-Sensu survey is a tool for capturing data from a person, and the administrator will have a solid database for future analysis.
+Census Survey is a tool for capturing data from a person, and the administrator will have a solid database for future analysis.

 ![Screenshot of the user data capture program.](./readme_Screenshots/)